City-of-Helsinki/mlops-template/README.md

 ## Examples

 The `examples/` folder contains simplified single-notebook examples on how to create, train, evaluate and deploy a ML model to model store.
 There are two notebooks due to two alternatives for the model store.
-You can try out the API by first running an example notebook
+You can try out the API by:

 0. Running an example notebook.
 1. Running the API with corresponding model store env.
 2. Prediction API is available: http://127.0.0.1:8000/predict
 3. Automatically generated online API documentation is available at: http://127.0.0.1:8000/docs
 4. Real time metrics are available at: http://127.0.0.1:8000/metrics and at the built-in example Prometheus server at http://127.0.0.1:9090

-To pass git version info to container, run with `GIT_BRANCH="$(git symbolic-ref -q --short HEAD)" GIT_HEAD="$(git rev-parse --short HEAD)" MODE=api docker-compose up` this adds the version to container labels and passes it on to prometheus.

 The following API request calls for the example model to make a prediction on two new data points: